 Section III.
-FHA Has Overcome Challenges in Its History
+FHA Has Overcome Challenges In Its History

-During its history, the Federal Housing Administration (FHA) has faced challenges that could have affected its financial insolvency or potentially relegated it to small market niche status in the market place.
+Over its history FHA has faced challenges that could have affected its financial insolvency or potentially relegated it to small market niche status in the market place.
 FHA has repeatedly met these challenges and has righted itself financially and reaffirmed its traditional mission.
-This section discusses three such challenges: (1) in 1989, FHA faced a severe financial crisis and a large portfolio of unsound legacy business insured over many previous years; (2) large market shifts between 2001 and 2006, during the runup of the housing bubble, called into question the continuing relevance of FHA in the market; and (3) poor performance during the 2000s from home purchase mortgages with downpayment gifts provided by nonprofit organizations, wherein the gift funds were contributed by the homesellers involved in the specific transactions, and possibly financed by inflated house values.
-The manner in which FHA overcame each of these challenges is addressed in this section.
+This Section discusses three such challenges: 1) in 1989 FHA faced a severe financial crisis and a large portfolio of unsound legacy business insured over many prior years, 2) large market shifts between 2001-2006 during the run up of the housing bubble called into question the continuing relevance of FHA in the market, and 3) poor performance during the 2000s from home purchase mortgages with downpayment gifts provided by non-profit organizations where the gift funds were contributed by the home sellers involved in the specific transactions, and possibly financed by inflated house values.
+The manner in which FHA overcame each of these challenges is addressed in this Section.

 III-1.
-Through Improved Risk Management and Other Reforms, FHA Emerged From a Financial Crisis During the 1990s
+Through Improved Risk Management and Other Reforms, FHA Emerged From a Financial Crisis During the 1990s.